alarm-redist/fifty-states/analyses/NE_cd_2010/doc_NE_cd_2010.md

 ## Pre-processing Notes
 To preserve the cores of prior districts, we merge all precincts which are more than two precincts away from a district border under the 2000 plan.
+Precincts in counties which are split by existing district boundaries are merged only within their county.

 ## Simulation Notes
 We sample 5,000 districting plans for Nebraska.
-In addition to a county constraint applied to the residual counties left over from the cores operation, we apply an additional Gibbs constraint of strength 1.5 to avoid splitting counties.
+In addition to a county constraint applied to the residual counties left over from the cores operation, we apply an additional Gibbs constraint of strength 1.0 to avoid splitting counties.